Ready to buy timeshare—or at least learn more about vacation ownership? Smart thinking!

 Your interest in becoming a timeshare owner shows that you are a person who takes control of things that matter in your life, like how you spend your leisure time, as well as how you spend your hard-earned money.

-The thoughtful decision to buy a timeshare means you want to stop handing over money to hotels that give you a bed and a bathroom (and usually not much more).
+The thoughtful decision to buy timeshare on the secondary market means you want to stop handing over money to hotels that give you a bed and a bathroom (and usually not much more).
 Hotels take your money, pad the bill with incidentals, and invite you back year after year to do it all over again, billing you higher rates each time you vacation there.

 Timeshare ownership gets you out of the expensive hotel vacation rut.
 When you buy a timeshare, you lock down the price of your future vacation accommodations at today’s rates—you take ownership in the quality and the price of vacations you will enjoy this year and for years to come.